It’s a bird! It’s a plane! It’s a… shadowy figure on your webcam screen?

 Light from in front, not behind

-The number one thing to keep in mind when meeting over video: webcams automatically adjust to and record the brightest source of light.
+Webcams automatically record and adjust to the brightest source of light.
 And if that light is behind you, you’re no longer the focus.
 Avoid being backlit by making sure you’re facing toward, not away from, a window or another light source.

 We love this pro tip from Wistia: if you don’t have a good forward-facing light source, open up a white image or Word document on your external monitor or laptop and use that as a light source on your face.